 Total Time: 45 minutes

-Authentic Mofongo recipe from Puerto Rico made with fried and mashed green plantains, chicharrones and a rich broth.
-Serve stuffed with meat or plain!
+This authentic Mofongo Recipe from Puerto Rico features fried and smashed green plantains, crunchy chicharrones, and a rich broth.
+Serve as-is or stuff with meat for a deliciously flavorful dish!

 Servings: 6 servings